Lieber Williams & Labin LLP

 While the civil litigation process does not officially begin until a lawsuit is filed, that daunting step can sometimes be avoided if the parties are proactive and work to resolve their dispute.
-Often, involving attorneys can save money, especially if the attorneys place their Clients’ interests first, instead of rushing to file suit at the first hint of a disagreement.
+Often, involving attorneys can save money, especially if the attorneys place their Clients’ interests first.

 When a lawsuit is filed or is imminent, arbitration and mediation can be viable alternatives to the costly process of litigation and trial.
 Arbitration is more similar to the court process and involves a decision from an arbitrator.
 This decision can be binding or non-binding (the parties must agree if arbitration is to be binding).
 Mediation is simply a negotiation with an impartial referee or mediator who is hired by both parties to bring them closer to a resolution/settlement.

 Many businesses and individuals see the litigation process as intimidating because of the rising costs of hiring qualified attorneys by the hour.
-Some inexperienced or brand new attorneys will accept cases for much less money than experienced business litigation attorneys.
-However, these new lawyers will end up charging as much or more than an experienced civil litigator because they will be forced to charge their clients to learn new concepts – hence, the cliché; “[t]he most expensive thing you can do is hire a cheap lawyer.”
+Some inexperienced attorneys will accept cases for much less money than experienced business litigation attorneys.
+However, these new lawyers can end up charging as much or more than an experienced civil litigator because they will be forced to charge their clients to learn new concepts.

-Despite the high cost of civil and litigation, there are many knowledgeable and highly experienced business litigation attorneys who have the philosophy that a successful practice is built around providing excellent representation at a reasonable price.
-Their goal is not to run up charges, but instead is to keep costs down and please clients.
-This outlook often allows smaller law firms to build a reputation for honesty and integrity, which can dramatically benefit their clients.
+Despite the high cost of civil and litigation, there are many knowledgeable and highly experienced business litigation attorneys who do everything possible to provide excellent representation at a reasonable price.
+Their goal is not to charge fees, but instead is to keep costs down and assist clients.
+This policy can dramatically benefit their clients.

-Some litigators also accept fees on a contingency basis, meaning that the attorney only receives a fee if the client obtains money in a settlement.
+Some civil litigation attorneys also accept fees on a contingency basis, meaning that the attorney only receives a fee if the client obtains money in a settlement.
 However, these types of fee agreements are generally only offered in personal injury cases (such as a car accident, etc.).